SonjaChevre/demo-apiops-observability/README.md

 kubectl port-forward svc/argocd-server -n argocd 9080:443
 ```

-retrieve default password (you might need to open another terminal window for that):
+retrieve default password (you might need to open another terminal window for that and have installed argocd CLI):

 ```
 argocd admin initial-password -n argocd